codenvibes/CS/02 SECURITY FOUNDATIONS/HV - INTRODUCTION TO CYBERSECURITY.md

 <br>
 </div>

-DEF-Hacking: Hacking is the act of gaining unauthorized access to computer systems, networks, applications, or data, often by exploiting weaknesses in software, hardware, or human behavior.
+DEF-Hacking: ==Hacking is the act of gaining unauthorized access to computer systems, networks, applications, or data, often by exploiting weaknesses in software, hardware, or human behavior.==
 <div align="center">
 <br>
 <br>